mattwach/matrix_clock/README.md

 The hardware build is fairly minimalistic, solving the given problems:

   * Securing the PI Pico, RTC hardware and buttons at the bottom of the panel
-  * Keeping the connection cables constrained so the clock can mount flat on the way
+  * Keeping the connection cables constrained so the clock can mount flat on a wall
   * Providing a wall mount

 I solved all of these problem by creating a couple of 3D models and printing them out.
 I used OpenSCAD for the modeling.
-Here is an image of the model:

 This model is located at [case/led_matrix_64x32/led_matrix_64x32.scad](case/led_matrix_64x32/led_matrix_64x32.scad).
 If can be changed with any text editor and viewed in the free [OpenSCAD](http://openscad.org) software.

 If you don't want to mess around with OpenSCAD, I also have the models available for direct download at [case/led_matrix_64x32/export](case/led_matrix_64x32/export).
-These are .3mf files (an improved .stl) that most modern slicer programs can directly load.
+These are .3mf files (the successor to .stl format) that most modern slicer programs can directly load.

 ![openscad_bottom](images/openscad_bottom.png)
 ![openscad_top](images/openscad_top.png)
 ![openscad_model](images/openscad_model.png)

-To assemble, you use M2 bolts to attach the buttons to the bottom, I think I used 6mm but something in that area should be fine.
-Use M3 bolts (around 12-16mm) to attach the 3D printed parts to the led matrix.
-The PCB fits into a custom slot in the bottom 3d part (see the grooves in the red image above) and is held in place with no bolts required, just make sure it's in position before tightening the bolts.
+To assemble, I used M2 bolts to attach the buttons to the bottom, 6mm long I think but something in that area should be fine.
+I used M3 bolts (around 12-16mm) to attach the 3D printed parts to the led matrix.

+The PCB settles into a custom slot in the bottom 3d part (see the grooves in the red image above) and is held in place with no bolts required, just make sure it's in the proper position before tightening the bolts.

 The hex matrixes on the back hold the power and led interface cables within the unit so that it will mount flush on the wall.
-A guide and socket is provided for wall hanging the unit.
+A guide and slot is provided for wall hanging the unit.

 ![opened clock](images/matrix_back.jpg)